NBA coaches prepare for possible intriguing playoff matchups

 “We’re ready for whatever is thrown at us,” Nurse said recently during a conference call with reporters.
 “I don’t think it really matters.
 What matters is that we attack the title in whatever format it’s going to be presented in and we go for it.”

 No one knows what will be thrown at the NBA or the rest of the sports world.
-Looking at guidelines from the Center for Disease Control, if NBA games do resume this season the calendar will play a major factor in how the league proceeds.
+Looking at guidelines from the Centers for Disease Control and Prevention, if NBA games do resume this season the calendar will play a major factor in how the league proceeds.

 The ideas are many, from a shortened version of the remaining schedule played without fans to the very real possibility of jumping straight to the playoffs to ensure a season is completed before the end of summer.